cpcdoy/cpcdoy.github.io/content/articles/tp-2.md

 ## Train Your Model!

 <exercisequote>
-Plug the network architecture you made above into the code repository that trains a super-resolution model.
+Study, recreate and plug the network architecture above into the code repository that trains a super-resolution model.
 </exercisequote>

+To get started with this task, you should go to the [Practical Work 2 GitHub repository here](https://github.com/cpcdoy/dl_practical_work/tree/main/practical_work_2_cnn).
+You'll need to plug your model in the `model.py` file, the rest (data loading, training, testing and running the model) is done for you so you don't have to think about it, but it's very similar to what you've already seen before.

 You should get a network that'll create higher resolution images such as this after training: